lamdiv/movie-recommendation-adv-python/README.md

 ### User Interaction (10 pts)

-The system provides a **menu-driven CLI** with comprehensive search functionality:
+The system provides a **menu-driven CLI** with comprehensive search and rating functionality:

 **Search by Title** (`search_movies_by_title()`):
 - Case-insensitive partial matching